Duxah/FreePCB-2/layer_vis.md

 With buttons `3` and `4` you can change the priority display layer of the `TOP COPPER` layer and `BOTTOM COPPER` layer, respectively.
 If you press the button again, the corresponding layer of silk-screen printing will go to the background.
 Sometimes useful.
 If you make the `TOP VIEW` and `BOT VIEW` layers invisible, you can use buttons 1 and 2 to switch the `TOP COPPER` layer and` BOTTOM COPPER` layer.

 When you click on a PCB element, then the elements of the active layer have priority.
-So for example, if you need to select a track in the INNER1 layer, first make it an active layer by pressing button `5`
+So for example, if you need to select a track in the INNER1 layer, first make INNER1 layer an active layer by pressing button `5`

 ![](pictures/active_layer.png)